BrowncoatSpaceProgram/tudat-matlab/README.md

 Then, you will create the settings for the propagation.
 We are going to propagate the translational state of the body 'Satellite' about the 'Earth'.
 Thus, we will use a `TranslationalPropagator`:
 ```
 propagator = TranslationalPropagator();
-initialKeplerianState = [7500.0E3 0.1 deg2rad(5) 0 0 0];
-propagator.initialStates = convert.keplerianToCartesian(initialKeplerianState);
 propagator.centralBodies = 'Earth';
 propagator.bodiesToPropagate = 'Satellite';
 ```

 Note that we always refer to bodies by their names (i.e. we do not provide the `Body` object `satelliteBody` to `propagator.bodiesToPropagate`).
 The only exception is when calling the method `addBodies` of a `Simulation` object, in which both body names and `Body` objects are accepted.

-Also note the usage of tudat-matlab's `convert` package, which includes a few useful function for conversion of units and orbital elements.

 Now we need to specify the accelerations acting on 'Satellite'.
 The only accelerations acting on 'Satellite' are those caused by 'Earth', so we need to specify the property `propagator.accelerations.Asterix.Earth`.
 In the case of an unperturbed satellite, the only acceleration is the point-mass gravity of the central body:
 ```
 propagator.accelerations.Asterix.Earth = PointMassGravity();
 ```

-Finally, we add the `propagator` to the `simulation` object and define an integrator:
+Finally, we add the `propagator` to the `simulation` object and define the integrator settings:
 ```
 simulation.propagator = propagator;
+simulation.integrator.type = Integrators.rungeKutta4;
-simulation.integrator = Integrator(Integrators.rungeKutta4,20);
+simulation.integrator.stepSize = 20;
 ```
 In this case we use a Runge-Kutta 4 integrator with a fixed step-size of 20 seconds.